deepanshuIITM/Journal-Papers-Conference-Proceedings/README.md

          Algorithms.
 In The Genetic and Evolutionary Computation Conference (GECCO 2023).
 Association for Computing Machinery (ACM).

       4. Yadav, D., Ramu, P., & Deb, K. An Updated Performance Metric for Preference Based Evolutionary Multi-Objective Optimization
          Algorithms.
 In The Genetic and Evolutionary Computation Conference, ACM.
-[Accepted]

 ## International Conference/Symposium Presentation